American frontierswoman Martha “Calamity” Jane Burke (née Canary) (1852-1903) is buried in Mt. Moriah Cemetery in Deadwood, South Dakota.

 The cause?
 At first I thought it was the 1953 movie Calamity Jane, but I couldn’t explain that gap between the movie’s release and the name’s rise in usage.

-Then I discovered the short-lived TV show Buffalo Bill, Jr. (1955–1956) — it featured a 12-year-old character named after the historical Calamity Jane.
+Then I discovered the short-lived TV show Buffalo Bill, Jr. (1955–1956), which featured a 12-year-old tomboy character named after the historical Calamity Jane (just as her older brother was named after the historical Buffalo Bill).

 [What’s this road trip all about?]